H3XG0D/YandexTaxi-NextJS/README.md

-Recreating my old Taxi-App to new react-redux and recreating everything to next-js
+Recreating my old Taxi-App to new react-redux and recreating everything to next-js.